mblakele/task-rebalancer/README.md

 This improves concurrency in clustered environments.

 The `LIMIT` option caps the number of URIs that will be checked for rebalancing.
-This should usually be 0, except when debugging.
+This should usually be 0, except when debugging or when you wish to throttle the rebalancer.
 The Task Server queue size limit will have a similar effect, since large numbers of URIs will quickly fill up the Task Server queue.